 Voices of Our Region

-A new series from Mid-America Arts Alliance
+A series from M-AAA

 For nearly fifty years, Mid-America Arts Alliance has been sharing and advancing the work of artists and scholars in communities large and small.
 This work has included efforts to nurture the next generation of leading artists whose creative expression is grounded in authentic historic narrative.